Miklakapi/accelerometer-visualizer/README.md

 ## Features

 ## Status
-The project is in the development phase.
+The project is in the test phase.

+## TODO
+- README.md